 1. Update the .env file with advanced settings

 .env file in your LinkAce directory contains some advanced settings which can be enabled if you want to use them.
+Two configurations are quite important: email settings and application backups.

 2. Setup the cron